nivida/js-algorithms/sort/bubble/README.md

 Now the bubble sort algo knows that anything is sorted as expected.

-Note: For each iteration does get the scope of sorting smaller because the last element of the array is already sorted and can get ignored.
+Note: For each iteration is the scope smaller because the last (second last.. and so on) element of the array is already sorted and can get ignored.

 ## Example